-As part of a DiverseCity Community Partnership, the Centre has been rebuilt.
-It is anticipated that the new premises will be ready by the beginning of 2014.
-The work of the Junction continues on, allowing people to connect critically and grow organically in pace with the development of a new civic society in Northern Ireland.
+As part of the DiverseCity Community Partnership, the Centre has been rebuilt.
+The work of the Junction continues on as a community education and training for peace building organisation, allowing people to connect critically and grow organically in pace with the development of a new civic society in Northern Ireland.
 The Junction seeks to inform and validate approaches, policy and practice that value people and empower them to live with their differences.

 The objectives of the Junction are to provide: